terrimporter/PorterEtAl2019grid/README.md

 I would like to acknowledge funding from the Canadian government from the Genomics Research and Development Initiative (GRDI) Ecobiomics project.

-Last updated: October 9, 2019
+Last updated: December 2, 2019